 Compliance with the SCRS lies with the Chief Constable and is discharged on a daily basis by crime registrars.
 Crime registrars advise police officers on day-to-day crime recording issues, as well as carrying out regular audits of crime records.
 The crime registrar has the overall authority on whether or not to record a matter as a crime, and which classification should be applied.
-Crime registrars do not have responsibility for reducing crime levels and are not answerable to a line manager who has responsibility for crime reduction.
+Crime registrars do not have responsibility for reducing crime levels.
 The independence of the crime registrar is important in ensuring transparency in the process.

-Inevitably, however, there will be a degree of subjective interpretation when making crime recording decisions.
+Inevitably, however, there may be a degree of subjective interpretation when making crime recording decisions.
 To support consistency in implementing the SCRS and the Counting Rules, a national forum for crime registrars, the Scottish Crime

-Read the full Scottish Crime Recording Standard and Scottish Government Counting Rules here.
-HMICS (2005) Meeting the Standard: A Thematic Inspection of the Scottish Crime Recording Standard
+&lt;sup>16 Read the full Scottish Crime Recording Standard and Scottish Government Counting Rules here.

+&lt;sup>17 HMICS (2005) Meeting the Standard: A Thematic Inspection of the Scottish Crime Recording Standard
-Comment [ng5]: Need to provide hyperlink to the Quality Assurance Framework and ensure this summary is consistent with it.

 Registrars' Group (SCRG), was established.
 This group allows crime registrars from across Scotland and Scottish Government representatives to discuss matters arising from the application of the SCRS and the Counting Rules, as well as maintaining and updating the Counting Rules.
 This approach helps to maintain consistency in the way that the SCRS is applied across Scotland.
-Until 2013, Scotland's eight police forces each had its own crime registrar.
-With the creation of a single police service, Police Scotland, the registrars have continued to perform their role, pending a plan to reduce their number and have them operate on a regional rather than legacy force basis.
+Until 2013, each of Scotland's eight police forces had its own crime registrar.
+Following the creation of a single police service, Police Scotland, a new crime registrar structure was put in place, with a national crime registrar and three regional crime registrars.

 To ensure that the standards set by the SCRS are being maintained in practice, incident and crime recording is also subject to audit and assurance reviews by HMICS.
 Regular audits of crime recording are a required by the SCRS to verify that incidents are properly recorded and that recorded crimes are counted and classified correctly.
 These reviews are published and, as well as providing the public and key stakeholders with information about the validity of crime statistics, highlight areas for improvement.
 The latest review of this kind was carried out between July and August, 2013 and published in December, 2013, shortly after the establishment of Police Scotland.
-This review involved a desk-top analysis of relevant documents (e.g. policies, procedures, audit schedules etc.), qualitative research with a range of individuals involved in the crime recording process, and the examination of a sample of 1,501 records.
-The inspection found that:
+Plans for future audit and assurance reviews of crime recording are discussed in the HMICS annual Scrutiny Plan 2014-15.
+However, it should be noted that a Crime Audit 2014 was undertaken by HMICS in Autumn 2014.
+HMICS anticipate publishing a report of their findings in late 2014.